Season 1 – Story 8

 Radio Times archive material

-[Not yet available on BBC DVD; soundtrack available on BBC Audio CD]
+[Available on BBC DVD; soundtrack available on BBC Audio CD]